 People perceived it as fanning the flames rather than extinguishing them.
 They believed that the church did not represent the common people of its flocks but rather its own self-interests of land ownership, wealth and influence.

 Restless, Fox left again to travel up and down the country shaping his own spiritual path away from the church.

-By 1647 fox and the Children of the Light had found what he was looking for by preaching the message, which is known today as, “What you seek outside yourself is available within.”
+By 1647, Fox and the Children of the Light had been preaching the message, which is known today as, “What you seek outside yourself is available within.”
 It was also in 1647 that they began calling each other ‘Friend’ taken from the line in the Gospel of John, “You are my friends.”
 Thus they also called themselves Friends of the Truth.

 When Fox’s followers inevitably crossed paths with a group Seekers what do you think happened?

 Did they draw swords and cut each other to ribbons or did they join together their numbers?